wsbctechnicalblog/wsbctechnicalblog.github.io/content/engineering-practice-layering.md

 # What are the Layers in Software Architecture

+Architectually, software applications should be logically constructed following the separation of concerns principle which identifies the application layers.
+By separating core business rules and validation logic from user-interface and back-end (data service) infrastructure.

+- **User Interface** - The layer the end-user interacts with, a page or form or visual element such as tables, buttons, charts and graphs, input fields and layout.
+- **Business Logic** - The layer containing business rules, logical processes, work-flows, and validation rules.
+- **Data Access** - The layer conerned with storage and retrieval of data and other artifacts used by the application to perform its funtion.

-Architectually, software applications can be logically constructed following the separation of concerns principle by separating core business behaviour logic from user-interface and back-end infrastructure.
-Each of these logical layers should be in separate projects within the application solution, which helps enforce the separation of concerns principle.
+Each of these layers is focused on a separate logical area of concern, uses different tools and has a different pupose.
+Each of these logical layers should be created in separate physical projects within the application solution, which helps enforce the separation of concerns principle, improves modularity and testability.

 Ideally, The Business Rules and Logic should not depend on any other projects in the application.

 ---

 # Different Layering Scenarios

-As mentioned above, there are logically 3 layers which can be placed into 3 or more physical Tiers enabled by following this software architecture design.
+As mentioned above, there are logically 3 layers which can be placed into 3 or more physical Tiers enabled by following this software architecture design pattern.
 These layers can then be organized into four distict scenarios, shown here.

 ![Architecture Scenarios](/Images/n-tier-architecture.png)